BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/spring-meetings.md

 ### Next meeting

 We are delighted to announce that the BCA Spring Meeting 2026 will take place in-person on **Monday 30th March - Tuesday 1st April 2026**.
+We look forward to seeing you there!

-**Abstract submission and registration can he found [here](https://hg3.co.uk/bca/).**
+**Abstract submission and registration can be found [here](https://hg3.co.uk/bca/).**

 ### Previous meetings